Seabass315/lab-05-clone-https/README.md

 # lab-05-clone-https
-This is lab 7.
+This is lab 5, part 2.
 It's about HTTPS.